danneamtu/joblify/README.md

 # joblify

-Joblify - effective tool to find your job
+Joblify help to you match your technical skills with Front End Develper job requirements.
+To find your dream job, match with your personal skill first.

 ## SERVER